polywrap/PolyGPT/README.md

 ## Logging

-In addition to logging to the terminal, you can find a markdown version of the chat log in the `./chats` directory.
-If you do something cool, and want to share, simply: move your chat log into the `./examples` directory, name it something descriptive, and make a pull-request on GitHub!
+Logs are printed to the console, and to a new file for each run within the `./chats` directory.
+Accomplish something cool!?
+Share your agent's log by moving it to the `./examples` directory, giving it a meaningful name, and create a pull-request on GitHub!

 ## Debugging